 Business Administration, Master of Business Administration

-Our building features dedicated MBA space and excellent technology to support your learning.
-Faculty are approachable and interested in your personal development and education.
+Our faculty are approachable and interested in your personal development and education.
 If you have core business knowledge obtained at the undergraduate level, you can complete our MBA in ten months.
-If you did not study business as an undergraduate you can complete in our program in 18 months or less.
+If you did not study business as an undergraduate, you can complete our program in 18 months or less.

 This program is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 - Business analyst

 To receive a master’s degree at Northern Arizona University, you must complete a planned group of courses from one or more subject areas, consisting of at least 30 units of graduate-level courses.
 (Many master’s degree programs require more than 30 units.)

 You must additionally complete: